Eye Health Central

 • Saltwater.
 If you live in a coastal area, saltwater exposure can result in the coating used for polarisation eventually cracking, peeling and failing.
 Human sweat on the lenses of polarised sunglasses can have the same effects.

-• Wearing them in low-light conditions can actually cause eye strain due to reduced overall light entering the eye which is why they are not recommended for indoor use
+• Wearing them in low-light conditions can actually cause eye strain due to reduced overall light entering the eye which is why they are not recommended for indoor use.

 If your eyes get fatigued easily in the light, polarised sunglasses are a good option.
 When wearing them outside, expect your vision to be considerably sharper.
 Polarised sunglasses can help improve your overall safety while also improving your performance in a variety of activities.